Meetic/blackbeard-docs/content/introduction/_index.md

 It also provide a very simple workflow, making things easier if you plan to run automated end-to-end testing.

+## Playbook

+Blackbeard use *playbooks* to manage namespaces.
+A playbook is a collection of kubernetes manifest describing your stack, written as templates.
+A playbook also require a `default.json`, providing the default values to apply to the templates.

+Playbooks are created as files laid out in a particular directory tree.

 ## Usage

 Blackbeard provide a CLI interface in addition to a REST API.
 This way, you can use it either to run automated tests in a CI pipeline or plug your own UI for manuel deployment purpose.